willenny/School_District_Analysis/README.md

 - How is the school summary affected?
   - The first four columns of the school summary will be the same due to the number of students in the data staying the same.
 The following 5 columns are affected, but with little significance.
-After the upperclassmen % Passing Math, % Passing Reading, and % Overall Passing are calculated and entered into the school summary DataFrame, each respected category is only slightly changed.
+After the upperclassmen's % Passing Math, % Passing Reading, and % Overall Passing are calculated and entered into the school summary DataFrame, each respected category is only slightly changed.

 **School Summary, with Thomas High School ninth graders**
 ![School_Summary_Full](https://user-images.githubusercontent.com/109091887/186653601-055e5d29-a0a3-4cd4-92c6-aeb1a526a064.PNG)